otavioguido/spring-security/README.md

 The course shows how to store credentials in memory which I didn't implement because it is deprecated due to it isn't secure

+Instead of making the AWS configuration passed in the course, I did a H2 with file persistence due to costs;